NikolayShtipkov/Resume/README.md

 - Built with .NET Framework/Standard/Core, UWP, XAML, EF Core, SQLite using SOAP to send images to the cloud and published to Microsoft Store (NowCandid).
 - Worked with Nikon/Canon SDK and WPD Library for image transferring and communicating to device.
 - Assigned to work on new features, fix bugs and publish new versions to the MS store.
-- Organize meetings and discuss further steps and tasks with client.
+- Worked directly with client.
+Organize meetings and discuss further steps and tasks with client.

 **Work Time Tracking App, Scalefocus, Jul 2022 - Nov 2022**
 - System to track employee work time, tasks and on what it was spent.